Find out about the University's Senior Leadership Team, their position in the University’s structure and their background.

 Prof Mark Hickford

-Pro Vice-Chancellor, Dean of Law and Head of School , School of Law
+Pro Vice-Chancellor, Dean of Law and Head of School , Faculty of Law

-Professor Mark Hickford was appointed as Pro-Vice Chancellor and Dean of Law in 2015.
+Professor Mark Hickford was appointed as Pro Vice-Chancellor and Dean of Law in May 2015.
 In his role, he is responsible for the Faculty of Law’s academic programme, ensuring the Faculty maintains and grows its excellent international reputation—in line with the University’s strategic goals.
 He provides leadership to the Faculty of Law in continuing to lead legal thinking on local, national and global challenges.

 Professor Hickford is a leading Wellington public and Māori law issues specialist who has held a range of senior management and leadership roles in the public and private sectors, including being in the Prime Minister’s Policy Advisory Group in the Department of the Prime Minister and Cabinet.
 He spent eight years as a Crown Counsel at the Crown Law Office, specialising in public law, the Treaty of Waitangi, Crown-Māori relations and natural resources law.
 During his time in legal practice, he has appeared in the ordinary courts and before specialist jurisdictions such as the Environment Court, the Maori Land Court and the Waitangi Tribunal.
 In addition, he worked on a number of Treaty settlement negotiations while in the service of the Crown.